mbkoltai/covid_lmic_model/README.md

 **repo under construction/cleanup**

 This repo contains scripts to run model fitting and to extract and visualise the results of fits.
 The scripts are accompanying [this preprint](https://www.medrxiv.org/) (to be uploaded).
 To run simulations you need to download the age-structured compartmental COVID19 model COVIDM; available in several repos, for instance [here](https://github.com/nicholasdavies/newcovid/tree/master/covidm_for_fitting).
+Once COVIDM is downloaded, update the paths to your directory in the scripts below.
+Data needed to reproduce simulations can be found in the folder

 Annotation for the scripts: